google/koladata/docs/glossary.md

 #### Binding {#binding}

-**Binding** is a process of creating a new Koda [Functor](#functor) by binding parameters of another Koda Functor using `kdf.bind(kdf_fn, **inputs)`.
+**Binding** is a process of creating a new Koda [Functor](#functor) by binding parameters of another Koda Functor using `functor.bind(*args, **kwargs)`.
 It is similar to Python `functools.partial()`.
-The bound values are used as defaults only, meaning that one can still override them by passing a new value explicitly.
+Both positional and keyword arguments can be bound.
+The bound keyword arguments are used as defaults only, meaning that one can still override them by passing a new value explicitly, but the bound positional arguments are always prepended to the ones passed when calling the bound functor.

 #### Expr {#expr}